keyurmehta492/Market_Place_Application/ReadMe.txt

 Credentials:
 Once client starts, it will have 2 options:
-1. Login: Below are some standard user credentails.
+1. Login: Below are some standard user credentials.
 But as per functionality new users can also be created.
 				Username	Password
 admin user		admin		admin
+				emily		emily
 Customer User	john		john123
 				keyur		keyur
+				robert		robert

 Based on the selected type of user, different options (view) will be displayed.
 And further if those options are selected, server will prompt respective message showing working of rmi communication between client and server.
 Before accessing this operation, user role is checked and if role is mismatched then user will be prompted with unauthorized access message.
 (As admin and customer has different views and controller, it won't show any authorized access error.
 But functionality with the message was captured in screenshot and mentioned in report)

 2. Register: New customer can register itself.
 User needs to enter all the mentioned fields and if the username entered is available, then new customer is registered to the system.
 			Then he needs to login again in order to access the system.
+If username is not available then user will be prompted with the message.

 Admin functionalities: